smastelini/mtr-toolkit/README.md

 - MTSG: Multi-target Stacked Generalization (\*)
 - ESR: Ensemble of Stacked Regressors (\*)

-Currently supported regressors are (all the regression techniques are performed with their default parameters):
+The currently supported regressors are (all the regression techniques are performed with their default parameters):

 - ranger (*ranger* package implementation of Random Forest)
 - svm (Support Vector Machine -- using the rbf kernel)